osisoft/PI-Interface-ABB-800xA-Batch-Docs/content/introduction/overview.md

 * Equipment module
 * Control module

-Unit procedures from the data source are mapped to PIUnitBatches.
+Unit procedures from the data source are mapped to Unit Procedure level event frames.
+Event frames support parallel unit procedures natively.
 Only a single unit procedure can be active in a unit at any given time, which restricts the configuration of recipes that can be run by the batch execution system if batch data is to be captured by the interface in a reliable and meaningful way.
 By contrast, event frames support parallel unit procedures natively.

 You can configure the interface to create PI points and properties by defining templates, which specify the events that trigger creation, configure how the property or tag is named, and define the data to be stored.